-The Project Office is the name normally given to the staff who support the Project Manager in the management and administration of the project.
+In the ePMbook, we will focus on the Project Office team, who support the Project Manager in the management and administration of the project.
 In the smallest projects, the Project Manager may need to do such things personally.
 In the largest projects, there is likely to be a whole team of people providing services to the Project Team.

 A Project Office might only be administrative in nature.
 In other cases, a whole range of cross-project specialist issues and services might be provided.
 Where a project has several sub-teams addressing different, but related, aspects of the project, it is often necessary to identify individuals to control common issues across the various aspects.
 These roles might be placed in specific sub-teams or they might be defined as functions within the Project Office.